Q: What does GOONJ do?

 Q: Why target only Rural Areas, the situation is equally grim closer home; in the city slums?

-Ans: Our focus on the most far-flung villages comes from the understanding that these are these are the most neglected and resource and opportunity starved pockets.
+Ans: Our focus on the most far-flung villages comes from the understanding that these are the most neglected, resource and opportunity starved pockets.

 Giving material to GOONJ